-If you’re considering applying for an IMC for an assessment during Semester 2 in 2019/2020 please read through our recommendations below, to help highlight some of the key updates to the process you need to know and the help available to you.
+If you’re considering applying for an IMC for an assessment during the August supplementary assessment period in 2019/2020 please read through our recommendations below, to help highlight some of the key updates to the process you need to know and the help available to you.

 *Firstly please do ensure you’ve read and noted down all of the information about how to prepare for your assessments on this page.
 There is essential preparation you need to do including ensuring you format your assessment correctly and use the file path they require you to, as well as key support guidance and services to access.
 This may help you avoid needing to do an IMC at a later date.

-Understanding and applying for an IMC - Semester 2, 19-20 arrangements:
+Understanding and applying for an IMC - Supplementary assessment period, August - Sept 19-20 arrangements: